 Fire intensity is predominately controlled by fuel load and moisture, and weather conditions (Cheney et al. 1998).
-In this experiment we use the variation in fire intensity.
+In this experiment we use the diurnal range of fuel moisture, windspeed and temperature to create variation in fire intensity.
 Manipulating intensity (either through prescribed burning early in the season (Govender et al. 2006) or early in the day, or by reducing fuel loads), is a more practicable management task than reducing frequency by fire suppression (Van Wilgen et al. 2004).
 As an indication of the range of intensities possible, our fires had a Byram's fireline intensity of 360-3,800 kW m-1 as a plot mean, which can be compared to the seasonal variation of 25 - 5,300 kW m-1 in Hoffa's (1999) study in Zambian miombo.
 However it is not clear how Byram's fire line intensity relates to the thermal anomaly measurements reported here.
 Our results suggest that miombo woody biomass may be preserved or enhanced by burning in low intensity conditions.
 Low intensity burns are likely to have been the traditional land management regime (Laris et al. 2006) and are also proposed to have biodiversity benefits (but see Parr et al. 2006).